Thanos1716/visuals/packs/visuals/readme.md

 The goal of this resource pack is to give any items (and blocks) that have extra data associated with them unique textures, showing as much information about the block/item as possible.
 This usually comes in the form of checking unused block states for blocks and unused item components for items.

-Visuals is a superset of [Visual Armor Trims](https://modrinth.com/resourcepack/visual-armor-trims) and [Visual Paintings](https://modrinth.com/resourcepack/visual-paintings).
+Visuals is a superset of [Visual: Armor Trims](https://modrinth.com/resourcepack/visual-armor-trims) and [Visual: Paintings](https://modrinth.com/resourcepack/visual-paintings).

 ![An image depicting some of the various visual items included in this resource pack](https://cdn.modrinth.com/data/pWBAsHgt/images/62781caa40741bca08fa53b73e2e259b737a9952.png)